fusesource/fuse-extra/fusemq-leveldb/readme.md

 ## How to Use

-Download and copy the lastest [fusemq-leveldb-snapshot-uber.jar][snapshot_jar] your broker's `lib` directroy.
+Download and copy the lastest [fusemq-leveldb-1.0-uber.jar][release_jar] to your broker's `lib` directroy.
 Then update the broker configuration file and change `persistenceAdapter` elements settings so that it uses the LevelDB store using the following spring XML configuration example: